xoxzo/blog.xoxzo.com/content/Events/IIXS-2019-report-en.md

 ![Miss Internet Indonesia](/images/IIXS/IIXS5.jpg)

-On a side note, on 26 Sep the team also attended a meetup organized by DevOps Indonesia, titled ]How containerization  and infra as code can leverage your DevOps](https://www.meetup.com/DevOps-Indonesia/events/264888285/).
+On a side note, on 26 Sep the team also attended a meetup organized by DevOps Indonesia, titled [How containerization and infra as code can leverage your DevOps](https://www.meetup.com/DevOps-Indonesia/events/264888285/).

 ![DevOps Indonesia meetup](/images/IIXS/IIXS6.jpg)